 Guide, Casa E

 Lucy has been an assistant in Casa C since 1994.
 Lucy is originally from Bulgaria and moved to NYC in 1989.
 Her background is in art, literature, music, and education.
-In Bulgaria Lucy was a window display designer.
-Since coming to the U.S. Lucy has earned degrees in Early Childhood Education, Liberal Arts, and a MA in Montessori education.
-She loves music poetry and sports, her passions are fashion and jewelry design.
+In Bulgaria, Lucy was a window display designer.
+Since coming to the U.S. Lucy has earned degrees in Early Childhood Education, Liberal Arts, and an MA in Montessori education.
+She loves music poetry and sports, and her passions are fashion and jewelry design.

 Guide, Casa D